renuy/docs-cluster-essentials/deploy.md

     Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for VMware Tanzu Network.

-- For air-gapped installation, run:
+- For air-gapped installation:

+    Upload the previously downloaded bundle to the air gapped registry by running:

     ```console
     $ IMGPKG_REGISTRY_HOSTNAME=MY-REGISTRY \